 2. Mr. Heater MH60QFAV – Best Propane Garage Heater

 As our next choice, we’re including a Propane-run garage heater from Mr. Heater, a renowned brand for manufacturing high-quality heaters.
 Propane heaters work by converting liquefied propane into a gas.
-It produces energy that turns into heat through igniting the gas.
+It produces energy that turns into heat by igniting the gas.

 The heat generated by this action is subsequently transferred to nearby objects or directly to the air.
 Propane is a clean-burning fuel that produces no noxious fumes.
 However, as the gas is quite combustible and shouldn’t be inhaled, the venting should be done outside.